MicrosoftDocs/SCCMdocs/sccm/apps/plan-design/plan-for-and-configure-application-management.md

 In a browser, enter the address of the Application Catalog website.
 Confirm that the web page shows the three tabs: **Application Catalog**, **My Application Requests**, and **My Devices**.

-Use the appropriate address for the Application Catalog from the following list, where &lt;server&gt; is the computer name, intranet FQDN, or internet FQDN:
+Use the appropriate address for the Application Catalog from the following list, where &lt;server&gt; is the computer name, intranet FQDN, or Internet FQDN:

 - HTTPS client connections and default site system role settings: **https://&lt;server&gt;/CMApplicationCatalog**